dflay/NMR-DAQ/README.md

    path to the file, or click the button next to the input field labeled "Choose file...".
 Clicking this button will open a third window, from which the user may make a selection.
 Once the file has been specified, clicking "Load Data" will load the data into the GUI.
-Clicking "Set Configuration" will write the data in the GUI to the appropriate locations (in "~/input/configs/files/").
-To run the DAQ, click "Run"; this will symbolically link all generated input files to the proper location ("~/input/") and run the C code via a bash script ("./run_nmr.sh").
+Clicking "Set Configuration" will write the data in the GUI to the appropriate locations (in `~/input/configs/files/`).
+To run the DAQ, click "Run"; this will symbolically link all generated input files to the proper location (`~/input/`) and run the C code via a bash script (`./run_nmr.sh`).

    NOTE: Since the input files follow a specific format (see Chapter 3), the user should take care to familiarize themselves with each category (FPGA, Function Generator, ADC and Utilities).
    The root file names for each category are as follows:

-   FPGA:               "pulse-data.dat"
+   FPGA:               `pulse-data.dat`
-   Function Generator: "sg382.dat"
+   Function Generator: `sg382.dat`
-   ADC:                "struck_adc.dat"
+   ADC:                `struck_adc.dat`
-   Utilities:          "utilities.dat"
+   Utilities:          `utilities.dat`

    See Chapter 3 for more details on the input files.

 3. Input Files
 --------------

-   There are a number of input files, located in the ./input/ directory:
+   There are a number of input files, located in the `./input/` directory:

-   - pulse-data.dat: The pulse durations and offsets for the various components of the circuit.
+   - `pulse-data.dat`: The pulse durations and offsets for the various components of the circuit.
                      These signals are sent to the FPGA.
-   - sg382.dat:      Stanford Research Systems SG382 function generator characteristics.
+   - `sg382.dat`:      Stanford Research Systems SG382 function generator characteristics.
-   - struck_adc.dat: Struck ADC characteristics.
+   - `struck_adc.dat`: Struck ADC characteristics.
-   - utilities.dat:  Debug and test modes and other settings.
+   - `utilities.dat`:  Debug and test modes and other settings.
-   - comments.txt:   General comments that the user wants to keep with the output files.
+   - `comments.txt`:   General comments that the user wants to keep with the output files.
                      (This shows up in the output directory after the completion of a run, titled diagnostics.dat.
 It has other important run information as well.)